Skip to main content

 While the idea of downsizing to a smaller home or conversely, finding a house with more space to spread out may seem appealing in theory, the current market can make it a whole lot tougher in reality.

-In short, those looking to downsize or move to a location with a less competitive market have a great opportunity to cash in on a hot market, but it’s important to have a strong handle on your numbers and your moving plan.
+Those looking to downsize or move to a location with a less competitive market may still have a great opportunity to cash in on increased home values, but it’s important to have a strong handle on your numbers and your moving plan.

 Tapping into Your Equity: Pros and Cons